Rising above the chaos in times of crisis: How we helped our B2B clients plan, pivot and persevere

 In response to the drastic shortage of personal protective equipment (PPE) for front-line workers, our label manufacturing client Lorpon Labels stepped up to produce PPE in addition to continuing to service their clients.
 It turns out their equipment can stamp and cut acetate for face shields so we connected them with a product designer.
 Today they are on track to produce one million face shields.
 In addition, we communicated with clients to share how they are servicing clients while also protecting their workforce.

 Meanwhile, many of Lorpon Labels’ clients pivoted to produce hand sanitizer.
 In response, Lorpon Labels started offering free label printing for companies that are producing and donating sanitizer.
 We supported this effort with PR and customer communications.

 Replacing showrooms and in-person sales with online interaction

 Stonex, a stone fabrication and installation company, has taken extreme measures to remain open during the pandemic.
 Our team transformed their showroom experience to an online consultation.
 Customers used to do the consultation and selection process in person; now they book their consultation online, then have a live guided virtual tour of the showroom, and narrow down their stone selection.
 Next, we deliver their samples by mail or curbside pickup.
 And the process goes on from there.

 Every business has responded to the pandemic in its own way.
-Whether they had to close, modify or pivot, they should be utilizing marketing to communicate effectively with customers and employees and serve customers effectively.
+Whether they had to close, modify or pivot, they should be utilizing marketing to effectively communicate with customers and employees and to serve customers efficiently.
 Fortunately, in tough times, innovative strategic thinking and grit prevail.